hslam/rpc/README.md

 # rpc
-A RPC implementation written in Golang over TCP QUIC WS HTTP HTTP2
+A Golang implementation of RPC using TCP,QUIC,WS,HTTP and HTTP2

 ## Server Feature